neocotic/brick-pop-solver/README.md

 Bridge (`adb`) to communicate with the device.
 This means that you'll need to have `/path/to/android-sdk/platform-tools` in your `PATH` environment variable so that it is discoverable.

-This tool has only been tested on a Google Nexus 6P so the default configurations match this.
+This tool has only been tested on a OnePlus 5 so the default configurations match this.
 The offset and starting point may need to be changed to match the screen resolution of your device.
+Eventually, I'd like to have automatic detection of the grid to avoid manually determining and inputting these values.

 ## Bugs